bvetsa/AgentForge/README.md

 GitHub Actions runs CI on pull requests and pushes to `main`.
 The workflow installs AgentForge with development dependencies, then runs `pytest`, `ruff check .`, and a CLI smoke test against `examples/workflows/basic_feature.yaml`.

 CI also runs a Phase 4 patch workflow smoke test against `examples/sample_project`.
 That smoke test runs a workflow, lists generated patches, shows one patch, explicitly applies one selected patch with `--project-root`, and verifies that at least one file under `examples/sample_project` changed.

+CI also runs a Phase 5 test execution smoke test against `examples/sample_project`.
+Because that sample project intentionally has incomplete app dependencies, CI verifies detection and artifact recording with an explicit safe pytest metadata command instead of requiring the sample project's tests to pass.

 ## CLI Usage